adrian154/blog/public/blogposts/tls-explained/blogpost.md

 the result is another integer from that set.
 In fact, if $p$ is prime, then the product of any two integers from the set mod $p$ must also be a member of the set.
 In mathematical terms, we say that the set is closed under multiplication mod $p$.

-This combination a set (which we will call $G$) and a binary operation forms a mathematical structure called a [group](https://en.wikipedia.org/wiki/Group_(mathematics)), because it fulfills the following criteria:
+This combination of a set (which we will call $G$) and a binary operation forms a mathematical structure called a [group](https://en.wikipedia.org/wiki/Group_(mathematics)), because it fulfills the following criteria:
 - Associativity: $a \times (b \times c)$ = $(a \times b) \times c$ for all members of $G$.
 - Identity element: there is an element $e$ such that for any $a$ in $G$, $a \times e = e \times a = a$.
 In this case, $e = 1$.
 - Inverse element: for every element $a$ in $G$, there exists an element $a^{-1}$ so that $a \times a^{-1} = a^{-1} \times a = e$.